rancher/k3os/README.md

 Live install (boot from ISO) requires at least 1GB of RAM.
 Local install requires 512MB RAM.

-# k3OS
-k3OS is a Linux distribution designed to remove as much OS maintenance as possible in a Kubernetes cluster.
-It is specifically designed to only have what is needed to run [k3s](https://github.com/rancher/k3s).
-Additionally the OS is designed to be managed by kubectl once a cluster is bootstrapped.
-Nodes only need to join a cluster and then all aspects of the OS can be managed from Kubernetes.
-Both k3OS and k3s upgrades are handled by k3OS.

-## Quick Start
-Download the ISO from the latest [release](https://github.com/rancher/k3os/releases) and boot it on VMware, VirtualBox, or KVM.
-The server will automatically start a single node cluster.
-Log in with the user `rancher` to run kubectl.

 ## Configuration
 All configuration is done through a single cloud-init style config file that is either packaged in the image, downloaded though cloud-init or managed by